Aircloak/aircloak/cloak/docs/diffix.md

 |   c   |   1   |   3   |
 |   d   |   1   |   3   |

 Suppression reporting attempts to expose as many column values as possible.
-It gives priority to reporting left-hand column values.
-As such, the suppressed buckets are merged as follows:
+It gives priority to reporting column values from left to right as they appear in the `GROUP BY`.
+Assuming that `x` is to the left of `y` in the `GROUP BY`, the suppressed buckets are merged as follows:

 |   x   |   y   | count |
 | :---: | :---: | :---: |